-Home · July 17, 2024
+Home · July 26, 2024

 Is It Better to Rent or Buy a House?

 In today's expensive real estate market, many people are facing a dilemma: Is it better to rent or buy a house?
-While the answer may not be the same for everyone, there are common factors to consider.
+While the answer may not be the same for everyone, there are a few common factors to consider.

-Between high home prices, rising interest rates and low inventory, is it a good time to buy a home?
+Between high home prices, interest rates and low inventory, you may be wondering if it's a good time to buy a home.
 After all, depending on where you live, monthly rent may be lower than the cost of a mortgage payment.
-However, basing the decision to rent vs. buy on immediate costs may be a mistake.
-For many people, the long-term cost of renting vs. purchasing a home can be significant.

-The cost of renting vs. buying
+The cost of renting versus buying

-A fixed-rate mortgage is designed to remain steady over time, with a set interest rate and loan repayment amount.
+A fixed-rate mortgage is designed to remain steady over time with a set interest rate and loan repayment amount.
 That kind of stability may provide a lot of peace of mind.
 Plus, if you've paid off your mortgage by the time you reach retirement age, debt-free homeownership may help make your cost of living more manageable.

 According to Zillow's January 2024 Rental Market Report, rents are 30% higher than before the COVID-19 pandemic.
 So even if renting is cheaper than buying today, that might not always be the case.